SeverinAlexB/pknames/examples/simple/README.md

 **Add trust to a pubkey**

-Adds pubkey to your list.
+Adds a pubkey to your list.
 Trust value must be between -1 and 1 (float).

 - `1` means full trust
 - `0` means neutral